MakeSoil/Public-Pages/learn/learn.md

 # How can I get more materials being contributed to my pile?

 The most direct way is to go door-to-door in your neighbourhood and ask people to become Soil Supporters to your Soil Site, contributing their leftovers and scraps.
-Coffee shops are usually happy to share their leftover coffee grounds with customers at the end of the day.
-Carpenters and mills generally have lots of sawdust to spare.
-And breweries tend to yield lots of organic waste too.
+If you don't find Soil Supporters amongst your neighbors, the next best thing would be to ask local coffee shops (coffee grounds), restaurants and grocery stores (food scraps/waste), carpenters (sawdust) or breweries.
+These places tend to yield lots of organic waste.
+You may start to see other opportunities around you too.

 # When can I add more materials to my pile?